News_

 4. Heavy metal

-The bell weighs 4250kg – the equivalent of an average adult hippopotamus.
+The heaviest bell, called the bourdon, weighs 4250kg – the average weight of an African elephant.

 Carillon on George Street